Fixed fee conveyancing service from contract reviews right through to settlement

 Step 1: Review the Section 32 Vendor Statement

-Its name comes from Section 32 of the Sale of Land Act, which requires a vendor to provide all legal information to a purchaser before a contract of sale is signed.
+– The document’s name is from Section 32 of the Sale of Land Act.
+This section outlines that a vendor is required to provide a purchaser all the legal information before they sign a contract of sale.

-Our conveyancing services include a full review of Section 32 statements.
+– Our conveyancing services include a full review of a contract / Section 32.
 We’ll provide you with a summary of our key findings so you can be fully informed when you bid for your property.

 Step 2: Safely negotiate terms & sign

 – Congratulations, if you’re up to this stage it means you are the successful bidder and the Vendor has entered into negotiation with you.